LeahDeshar/nestjs_api/README.md

 - Integration with MongoDB using Mongoose.
 - Error handling and validation using built-in NestJS features.
 - Modular architecture for better organization and scalability.
+- Password hashing and JWT authentication implemented as middleware.

 ## Prerequisites